-In addition, Vincent Mosca has completed an updated 2nd edition of the “Clubfoot Guide For Parents”.
+In addition, Vince Mosca has completed an updated 2nd edition of the “Clubfoot Guide For Parents”.

 Not to be outdone, Nataliia Moskalenko returns with a new Russian translation of the “Nonoperative Management Of Pediatric Upper Extremity Fractures Or ‘Don’t Throw Away The Cast’ [Article]”, while Christina C. Neila, Anastasios Kanellopoulos, & Mily Konstadinidou have followed up their work with a Greek translation of both the 3rd edition of “Clubfoot: Ponseti Management” and the “Clubfoot: Ponseti Management [Poster]”.

 Three significant updates at once in time for this year’s AACPDM conference.
 First is the brand new, updated 2nd Edition of Nadire Berker & Selim Yalcin’s “The HELP Guide To Cerebral Palsy”.
 Then a brand new book by Charlene Butler entitled “Effective Mobility For Children With Motor Disabilities”.
 And last but not least, another new publication, this one written in Cambodian by Jane Wu entitled “Cerebral Palsy: Guide For Parents & Carers”.